About Researchers in Schools

 To promote education research

-Utilising the unique skill set of researchers through a bespoke teacher training programme that develops the research skills of both pupils and teachers, with a focus on independent enquiry, evidence-based teaching and action research.
+Utilising the unique skill set of researchers through a bespoke teacher training programme that develops the research skills of both pupils and teachers, with a focus on independent enquiry, evidence-informed teaching and action research.

 To champion university access